Back to Top

 Sculptors - the O'Shea Brothers.

-James O'Shea working on Oxford Universitys Museum of Natural History
+James O'Shea working on Oxford Universitys Museum of Natural History.
+The ground floor windows of the museum were sculpted by Whelan and the O'Shea brothers.

-It is believed that the sculpted pieces in Thorncliffe are the works of the O'Shea brothers James and John of Ballyhooley, near Fermoy, equally assisted by their younger nephew Edward Whelan and are typical of their floral carvings and grotesqueries that can also be seen at TDC (1853-57) and the Kildare Street Club in Dublin and Oxford University, England,(1854-1861).
-These dates indicatethat they travelled much between the two countries.
+It is believed that the sculpted pieces in Thorncliffe are the works of the O'Shea brothers James and John of Ballyhooley, near Fermoy, equally assisted by their younger nephew Edward Whelan and are typical of their energetic floral carvings and grotesqueries.
+Other examples of their work can also be seen at TDC (1853-57) and the Kildare Street Club in Dublin, (1859-60) and Oxford University's Natural History Museum, England,(1854-61).
+These dates indicate that they travelled much between the two countries and records from the Oxford Museum show all three sculptors working together (but each working on individual pieces in one, two and even three window bays at a time).

 Stonemason Daniel O'Shea moved from Callan to Ballyhooley to work at Lord Listowel's Convamore House initially.
 After Catholic Emancipation in Ireland in 1829 centuries of opression gave way to a rise in the building and restoring of Catholic Churches.
 Daniel and his Ballyhooley-born sons soon become involved in stonemasonry projects on the new Catholic church in nearby Castletownroche.

-It is very possible that the O’Sheas came to work for Deane and Woodward around the late 1840s.
+It is very possible that the O’Sheas came to work for Architects T.N.
+Deane and his partner Woodward around the late 1840s.
 The training of artisans was something of a hobbyhorse with Sir Thomas Deane, as he admitted in his lecture on sculpture to the RIAI in January 1851, and the O’Sheas may well have been protégés of his at the Cork School of Design.

 There is some evidence indicating that James and John O'Shea returned to Callan when they left England.
 A monumental sculptor named James O'Shea (1815ca-1881) and his son Edward (1853-1910), who specialized in carving Celtic crosses, were active in Callan from the late 1860s until the early 1880s.
 Edward O'Shea later carried on the business in Kilkenny where he was mayor from 1904 to 1906.